Lina-Z1/The-Weather-Website/README.md

 #  🌦️ The Weather Website

 A responsive weather website built using **HTML**, **CSS**, and **JavaScript**.
-It shows real-time weather data like temperature, humidity, wind speed, cloud conditions, and local time.
+It shows real-time weather data like temperature, humidity, wind speed, cloud conditions, and local time by Integrating Weather API.
 Users can also search for the weather in any city.

 <img src="/the Weather Website.gif">